openstack/python-openstackclient/doc/source/command-objects/volume.rst

     New volume size in GB

-.. option:: --snapshot-id <snapshot-id>
+.. option:: --snapshot <snapshot>

-    Use <snapshot-id> as source of new volume
+    Use <snapshot> as source of new volume

 .. option:: --description <description>